-- Set up the space as shown on page 5. - Set up two competition fields for the robot games.
-Ideally, these will fit on official tables with walls (see Table Building Instructions firstlegoleague. org/season), but it will also work on ordinary school tables and on the ground (with Home area taped off). - Two teams play at the same time, and there is one mission that crosses over both competition fields. - Allocate each team an area with a table where they will sit and work during the tournament.
+- Set up the space. - Set up two competition fields for the robot games.
+Ideally, these will fit on official tables with walls, but it will also work on ordinary school tables or on the ground (with home areas taped off). - Two teams play at the same time, and there is one mission that crosses over both competition fields. - Allocate each team an area with a table where they will sit and work during the tournament.
 They are encouraged to watch the robot games and interact with the other teams.

-Teacher/referee:
+Teacher/Referee:

 - Read the Robot Game Rulebook to check the field setup, missions, and rules.
-Photocopy enough score sheets or identify a scoring app to use. - Print/photocopy the score sheet which is found at the back of the Robot Game Rulebook.
+Photocopy enough score sheets for use. - Print/photocopy the score sheet found at the back of the Robot Game Rulebook.
 You will need three copies per team.

-Teacher/judge:
+Teacher/Judge:

-- Decide where the teams will present their work and whether this will be to the whole class or just to the teacher and/or volunteer judge(s). - Print/photocopy the Class Pack Rubric which is found on page 9.
-You will need one copy per team. - Look at the formative assessment the teacher has recorded to understand the progress each team has made since the beginning of the program. - If you have volunteers to help you, the judges should be familiar with the Rubric and Judge Questions, which are found on pages 9 and 10.
-Referees should be familiar with the Robot Game Rulebook and Robot Game Scoresheets which are found on firstlegoleague.org
+- Decide where the teams will present their work and whether this will be to the whole class or just to the teacher and/or volunteer judge(s). - Print/photocopy the Class Pack Rubric.
+You will need one copy per team. - Look at the formative assessment the teacher has recorded to understand the progress each team has made since the beginning of the program. - If you have volunteers to help you, the judges should be familiar with the Class Pack Rubric and Judge Questions.
+Referees should be familiar with the Robot Game Rulebook and Robot Game score sheets.

-Scaling up from the classroom
+Scaling up from the Classroom

-- If you have more than five teams, you can scale up the size of your tournament and use a bigger room. - If you have additional competition fields, you can set them up as practice tables. - The teams could do their presentations to judges in a separate room. - You could provide access to electricity like a power strip so teams can plug in their devices and charge their robots between rounds. - If there is sufficient capacity, invite parents or other classes so teams can share the excitement with them. - You could hold this event as a STEM night and invite the whole school and parents.
+- If you have more than five teams, you can scale up the size of your tournament and use a bigger room. - If you have additional competition fields, you can set them up as practice tables. - The teams could do their presentations to judges in a separate room. - You could provide access to electricity, such as a power strip, so teams can plug in their devices and charge their robots between rounds. - If there is sufficient capacity, invite parents or other classes so teams can share the excitement with them. - You could hold this event as a STEM night and invite the whole school and parents.